-It’s the first day of winter today here in the northern hemisphere – which means it’s the first day of the season of cracked hands, itchy scalp, and chapped lips.
+It’s the first day of winter today here in the northern hemisphere—which means it’s the first day of the season of cracked hands, itchy scalp, and chapped lips.

 This post is not sponsored or affiliated with any of the brands mentioned here, and I purchased the two products I'm reviewing today out of pocket; however, this post does contain commissionable links and I may earn a small commission if you make a purchase (at no additional cost to you).

-Easily available products range from this $4 lip exfoliator from e.l.f. to a $120 face + lip scrub from Dior.
+Easily available products range from this $5 lip exfoliator from e.l.f. to a $125 face + lip scrub from Dior.
 And of course, if I really wanted to save money, I could also consider making my own.
 I have enough on my plate at the moment though, so I decided to outsource this beauty purchase.

 After far too much scrolling and reading way too many reviews, I finally landed on two mid-price products: the Lip Scrub from Olio E Osso, and the Rose Lip Polish from French Girl.
-Both are priced at $20 and feature a list of recognizable ingredients, yet the exfoliating ingredient differs.
-The scrub from Olio E Osso includes ground olive pits and coffee beans as its scrubbing agent, and the polish from French Girl uses sugar instead.
-They’re even both made in the Pacific Northwest, here in the US.
-Instead of making an apples-and-oranges decision, I simply purchased both.
+Both are priced at $20 and feature a list of recognizable ingredients (edit: French Girl’s price has gone up to $25), and they’re both made in the Pacific Northwest, here in the U.S.

-To compare the two products, I spent two weeks using just one of the scrubs (following up with my regular lip balm) and then switched to using the other for two weeks.
-At the end of the four-week period, I allowed myself to rotate between the two to see which one I gravitated toward naturally.
-Today I’m going to compare the two, touching on the similarities and differences in looks, smell, application, feel, and results.
-Keep reading to see which one outshines the other in each category, and which I’d choose (if either!) to re-buy.
+To compare the two products, I spent two weeks using one of the scrubs (following up with my regular lip balm) and then switched to using the other for two weeks.
+At the end of four weeks, I allowed myself to rotate between the two to see which one I gravitated toward naturally.

 COMPARING TWO LIP SCRUBS